-By setting a snapshot dependency of a build (e.g. build B) on other build's (build A's) sources, you can ensure that build B will start only after the one it depends on (build A) is run and finished.
+By setting a snapshot dependency of a build (for example, build B) on other build's (build A's) sources, you can ensure that build B will start only after the one it depends on (build A) is run and finished.
 We call build A a dependency build, whereas build B is a dependent build.

 The Build Configuration Settings | Dependencies page displays the configured dependencies; the Snapshot Dependencies section of this page allows previewing the build chain and its configuration.
 The preview shows builds of the chain; the builds with configured automatic triggers are marked with icon.